 -Pacific Center for Emerging Infectious Diseases Research (COBRE Phase III)

-Led by Robert A. Nichols, PhD, the Hawaii Statewide Research and Education Partnership (INBRE) provides biomedical research and education opportunities to Hawaii’s undergraduate students to expand and strengthen the pipeline of Hawaii’s biomedical workforce and research scientists to improve health and well-being in the state.
+The Hawaii Statewide Research and Education Partnership (INBRE) provides biomedical research and education opportunities to Hawaii’s undergraduate students to expand and strengthen the pipeline of Hawaii’s biomedical workforce and research scientists to improve health and well-being in the state.
+Led by Robert A. Nichols, PhD.

-Led by Mariana Gerschenson, PhD, the Diabetes Research Center has assembled a team of scientists and physicians to study diabetes and pre-diabetes with a focus on Hawaii’s multi-ethnic population.
+The team of scientists and physicians in the Diabetes Research Center conducts research in diabetes and pre-diabetes with a focus on Hawaii’s multi-ethnic population.
+Led by Mariana Gerschenson, PhD.

-Led by Jerris Hedges, MD, MS, MMM and Noreen Mokuau, PhD, Ola HAWAII will support multidisciplinary teams of investigators and community collaborators as they conduct basic biomedical, behavioral and clinical research on the causes of health disparities and the most effective solutions to reduce those disparities among the underserved, multiethnic populations in Hawaii.
+Ola HAWAII supports multi-disciplinary teams of investigators and community collaborators as they conduct basic biomedical, behavioral and clinical research on the causes of health disparities and the most effective solutions to reduce those disparities among the underserved, multiethnic populations in Hawaii.
+Led by Jerris Hedges, MD, MS, MMM and Noreen Mokuau, PhD.

-Led by Ralph Shohet, MD, research at the Center for Cardiovascular Research addresses cardiovascular disease using models of cardiovascular stress that are pertinent to clinical disease.
+Research at the Center for Cardiovascular Research addresses cardiovascular disease using models of cardiovascular stress that are pertinent to clinical disease.
 The long-term goal is to contribute to the cadre of skilled researchers whose studies will ultimately contribute to reduction of cardiovascular health disparities in diverse ethnic groups in Hawaii, particularly Native Hawaiians and other Pacific Islanders.
+Led by Ralph Shohet, MD.

-Led by Richard Yanagihara, MD, MPH, the Pacific Center for Emerging Infectious Diseases Research conducts research and training in new, emerging and re-emerging microbial threats of regional concern and global importance, with the long-term goal to solidify the critical mass of investigators for this high-priority research area by recruiting more tenure-track faculty in tropical infectious diseases.
+The Pacific Center for Emerging Infectious Diseases Research conducts research and training in new, emerging and re-emerging microbial threats of regional concern and global importance, with the long-term goal to solidify the critical mass of investigators for this high-priority research area by recruiting more tenure-track faculty in tropical infectious diseases.
+Led by Richard Yanagihara, MD, MPH.

 We thank NIH for funding these infrastructure grants previously which have built important capacity from which we continue to benefit.